 Stinging Nettle Does Not Have to Sting

 The health benefits of stinging nettle can be attributed to its rich profile of potent antioxidants such as phenolic acids and flavonoids.
-These compounds promote the health of the cardiovascular system, liver, and reproductive system.
+These compounds promote the health of the system, liver, and reproductive system.
 Stinging nettle leaves may help reduce inflammation, boost wound healing, and may help conciliate hay fever, allergies, and asthma.
 Additionally, they strengthen and promote hair growth.
 You can reap the benefits of stinging nettle by drinking its herbal tea, applying ointment, or taking its supplements.
 However, excess consumption may lead to a few side effects.
 Since the safety standards have not been determined, pregnant and breastfeeding women should consult a doctor before consuming it.

 Is stinging nettle good for the kidneys?